top of page

 The Canada Learning Bond (CLB) is money that the Government of Canada deposits directly into a child’s Registered Education Savings Plan (RESP) account to help parents get a head start on saving for their child’s education after high school.

 Smartsaver.org is our favourite site to learn more about saving for your children’s education.
+Check out more about SmartSAVER in the video below.

 Kelsey's Story

-In collaboration with Huron County Libraries we created the Dollar$ense collection for adults and Back Pack Kits for families (ages 3-9 and 9-teen).
-The Back Pack kits include age appropriate books, games, parent guides and a suggested movie list with important information and messages about how we think about and manage money.
+In collaboration with Huron County Libraries we created the Dollar$ense collection for adults and Backpack Kits for families (ages 3-9 and 9-teen).
+The Backpack Kits include age appropriate books, games, parent guides, and a suggested movie list with important information and messages about how we think about and manage money.
 The books, kits and movies are available for borrowing through every branch, just ask for the Dollar$ense-Huron collection.

 The Canada Child Benefit (CCB) is a tax-free monthly payment made to eligible families to help them with the cost of raising children under 18 years of age.
 The Canada Revenue Agency (CRA) uses information from your income tax and benefit return to calculate how much your CCB payments will be.
-To get the CCB, you have to file your return every year, even if you did not have income in the year.
+To get the CCB, you have to file your return every year, even if you did not have income in that year.
 If you have a spouse or common-law partner, they also have to file a return every year.